OctopusDeploy/blog/blog/2021-02/deploying-lambdas/index.md

 ### Demonstrating decoupled deployments

-Each individual Lambda deployment stack now inserts itself into a shared API Gateway.
+With decoupled deployments, each individual Lambda deployment stack now inserts itself into a shared API Gateway.
 The end result is indistinguishable from a self-contained deployment, which is what we want as end users should not see any difference between self-contained or decoupled deployments.
 This also means that decoupled deployments are sharing a single domain with common settings for things like certificates:

 ![](decoupled-gateway.png "width=500")

 As with the self-contained deployments, AWS recognizes the resources created via a CloudFormation template as an application.
-With a decoupled deployment deploy though we only see the individual Lambda resources, and not the API Gateway:
+With a decoupled deployment though we only see the individual Lambda resources, and not the API Gateway:

 ![](decoupled-application-dashboard.png "width=500")